-Norepinephrine takes away your appetite, gives you the extra boost in energy, the surging heart, and the inability to sleep.
+Norepinephrine takes away your appetite, gives you an extra boost in energy, the surging heart, and the inability to sleep.
 Dopamine boosts your overall happiness and motivation.
 And serotonin increases the amount of obsessive and intrusive thoughts you have about your new partner.

 Stage 3: reality and conflicts

-Stage 4: Nostalgia/comparison
+Stage 4: Nostalgia and comparison

 - “My ex was never so ill-tempered.
 Maybe I’m with the wrong person…?”

 - “He walks and talks like my ex.
 I don’t like that.”

 - “She has the same body shape as my ex.
 I love that!”